 There are a variety of ways to share your screen during a Teams meeting.
 When using iClicker Cloud, you likely will want to share your Desktop so that you can toggle between your slides and your iClicker toolbar (which will allow you to share polling results with your students).

 As noted, above, in the Set Up an iClicker Cloud Course, you can choose whether to send results to students when polling ends, or not.
 Only some polling question types will display all results to students.
 For instance, students can see aggregate results for multiple choice polls but cannot see all the individual responses for short answer questions (they can only see their own response).
 Given the inconsistency of sharing results based on question type and the pedagogical reasons for not always revealing all responses to students right away, we recommend that you “do not send results” to student devices when polling ends.

-These steps will most seamlessly allow you to display questions and polls to students.
+The following steps will most seamlessly allow you to display questions and polls to students during Teams class meetings:

 - Before your Teams class meeting, open the file with your questions (typically a Powerpoint, but could also be a website, a word document, a PDF, etc.).
 Additionally, close any unnecessary programs or programs that could pop-up notifications you wouldn’t want your students to see.

 - Before your Teams class meeting, open the iClicker Cloud desktop application (that you’ve previously installed) and login to the program.
 Then click “Start Class” for the appropriate class, so students can join the iClicker session when they join the Teams class.
 More information can be found, above, in the Run iClicker Cloud in Class.

 - Start your class meeting in Teams.